whichtwix/Modinstaller/README.md

 ## Usage
 - Refer to the [latest release](https://github.com/whichtwix/Modinstaller/releases/latest) to know what to do
-- You will need to install this once and can reuse it every update
+- You will need to install this once and can reuse it every update apart from any breaking changes that may occur to the exe's functionality